MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Survey; Membership Inference Attacks.
   - <details><summary>Digest</summary> We conduct the first comprehensive survey on membership inference attacks and defenses.
 We provide the taxonomies for both attacks and defenses, based on their characterizations, and discuss their pros and cons.
 Based on the limitations and gaps identified in this survey, we point out several promising future research directions to inspire the researchers who wish to follow this area.

+- Membership Inference Attacks are Easier on Difficult Problems. [[paper]](https://arxiv.org/abs/2102.07762) [[code]](https://github.com/avitalsh/reconst_based_MIA)
+  - Avital Shafran, Shmuel Peleg, Yedid Hoshen. *ICCV 2021*
+  - Key Word: Membership Inference Attacks; Semantic Segmentation; Medical Imaging; Heathcare.
+  - <details><summary>Digest</summary> Membership inference attacks (MIA) try to detect if data samples were used to train a neural network model, e.g. to detect copyright abuses.
+We show that models with higher dimensional input and output are more vulnerable to MIA, and address in more detail models for image translation and semantic segmentation, including medical image segmentation.
+We show that reconstruction-errors can lead to very effective MIA attacks as they are indicative of memorization.
+Unfortunately, reconstruction error alone is less effective at discriminating between non-predictable images used in training and easy to predict images that were never seen before.
+To overcome this, we propose using a novel predictability error that can be computed for each sample, and its computation does not require a training set.

 ### Privacy: 2020

 - Label-Only Membership Inference Attacks. [[paper]](https://arxiv.org/abs/2007.14321) [[code]](https://github.com/cchoquette/membership-inference)